RedHatNordicsSA/ansible-roadshow/labs/lab-1/README.md

 ```
 Please note: you got three servers assigned to you, it doesn't matter which one is put in the [lbservers] section and which remaining two are put in the [wildflyservers] section during lab 1.

-Add the following text to the file:
+Add the following text to the file using an editor of choice:
 ```
 [lbservers]
 client_system_1 ansible_host=xxx.xxx.xxx.xxx